 with Sarah Court

-Are you ready to take a quantum leap beyond repertoire to the next level of movement knowledge?
-Become biomechanically brilliant in this 3-day continuing education training with Sarah Court, DPT, e-RYT.
+Become biomechanically brilliant in this 4-day continuing education training with Sarah Court, DPT, e-RYT.
 You’ll move beyond the lens of your particular discipline(s) whether it’s yoga, Pilates, personal training or more.
 If you’re looking for more than to simply add another movement modality to your curriculum – if, instead, you’d like to increase your sophistication as a teacher across all of your platforms – this training is for you.

 Open to all movement teachers, the Quantum Leap training will advance your understanding of biomechanics and kinesiology, help you to methodically approach common pathologies and encourage you to embrace critical thinking skills for movement strategies in order to attract a broader client base.
 Blending lecture and movement each day, by the end of the training you will gain: